NH Species List & photos

 Qualitative or semi- quantitative EDS analysis will reveal which elements are present and give some indication

 of their relative proportions.
-Most mindatnh data is from qualitative EDS analysis.
+Some of the mindatnh data is from qualitative EDS analysis.
 Knowing the approximate chemistry of

 a sample usually narrows the species definition to a few choices.
 A complete solution to the mineral ID puzzle